 At afternoon, we will be visiting the closest Viana do Castelo, where you could see the old town and check some local restaurants for dinner.
 Being a port town, you should not miss the fish and, especially, the cod.
 Dinner not included.

 Accommodation: Parador de Baiona

 We will start our route by the coastline, to the border town of Caminha, where we will take a boat to Spain.
 Once we reach Spain, we will continue our way to Parador de Baiona.
-On the way there, you can get a boat to Santa Tecla mountain which allows beautiful views.
+On the way there, we can get a lift to Santa Tecla mountain which allows beautiful views.

 Day 5: Baiona